Jah-Say10/Hello-World/README.md

 # Hello-World
-This the hello world project in order to me to learn GitHub repository
+This is the hello world project in order to me to learn GitHub repository